Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Fall 2019 » Exam 3

 C are much less likely than people with low income to vote

-D Just as likely as people with low incomes to vote
+D More likely than people with low incomes to vote